Today, I’m going to share the Amway 9 CORE steps. These are the “steps to success” in Amway, as taught by many

 As I see it, everyone should have two to ten personal RETAIL customers at all times.
 This gives you immediate retail profits.
 Also, it’s hard to teach your team members how to get customers if you don’t know how to get customers yourself.

 On a side note, MLM is not about one person retailing a lot.
-It’s about building a network and having every distributor acquire 2-10 customers.
+It’s about building a network and having every distributor acquire and maintain 2-10 retail customers.
 That really is the key to success: a lot of people each doing a little bit.

 Step # 7: Be Teachable